 7. The 2011 Joplin, Missouri tornado

 Among the 8,000 buildings destroyed by the strong twister included St. John's Regional Medical Center, where five of the dead included patients.
-2011 ended up being the fourth deadliest tornado year in U.S. history, according to the NWS.
+That year ended up being the fourth deadliest tornado year in U.S. history, according to the NWS.

 6. The 1947 "Woodward Tornado" in Texas and Oklahoma

 The "Woodward Tornado" has the grim distinction of being the most deadly tornado to ever strike within the borders of the state of Oklahoma, killed 181 people on April 9, 1947.

 The twister was on the ground up to 100 miles, first touching down in Texas before moving at speeds of up to 50 mph into Oklahoma.
 The F5 tornado was at points up to 1.8 miles wide, and bore down on the city of Woodward "without warning," according to the NWS.

 "Over 100 city blocks on the west and north sides of the city were destroyed with lesser damage in the southeast portion of the town," the NWS' Norman forecast office says on a fact page.
 "Confusion and fires reigned in the aftermath with over 1,000 homes and businesses destroyed, at least 107 people killed in and around Woodward, and nearly 1,000 additional injuries.

 The "Gainesville Tornado" left 203 people dead after a pair of storms struck the city on April 6, 1936.
 The tornados struck the southwest part of the town before moving into the commercial district, according to the Digital Library of Georgia.

 The day before the devastating tornado struck Gainesville, Ga., an F5 tornado struck Tupelo, Miss., on April 5, 1936, killing 216 people and causing 700 injuries.